 This is the academic homepage of Brice Huang.
 Since January 2020, I have been a PhD student in EECS at MIT, where I am fortunate to be advised by Guy Bresler and Nike Sun.
 I was previously an undergraduate at MIT, where I majored in mathematics and EECS.

 I am interested in high-dimensional probability and statistical physics, especially the limits of efficient algorithms in these settings.

-I am grateful to be supported by a National Science Foundation (NSF) Graduate Fellowship and a Siebel Scholarship.
+I am grateful to be supported by a NSF Graduate Fellowship and a Siebel Scholarship.